History of Harold Spencer Jones in Timeline

 Harold Spencer Jones

-Sir Harold Spencer Jones, an English astronomer, gained prominence as an expert in positional astronomy.
+Sir Harold Spencer Jones was a prominent English astronomer, celebrated for his expertise in positional astronomy.
 Notably, he held the esteemed position of the tenth Astronomer Royal for an impressive 23-year tenure.
-It's worth mentioning that while his birth name was "Jones," his surname evolved to become "Spencer Jones."
+It's worth mentioning that, despite being born with the surname "Jones," it later became "Spencer Jones."

 1911: Graduation from Jesus College, Cambridge

-In 1911, Harold Spencer Jones graduated from Jesus College, Cambridge and was awarded a postgraduate studentship.
+In 1911, Harold Spencer Jones graduated from Jesus College, Cambridge, and was awarded a postgraduate studentship, later becoming a Fellow of the college.

 December 1913: Elected to the Royal Astronomical Society